zeusmedina/cs-implementing-a-linkedlist-lab-codeU/README.md

     *  `MyLinkedListTest.java` contains JUnit tests for `MyLinkedList`.

 In `javacs-lab03`, you'll find the Ant build file `build.xml`.
 If you are in this directory, you should be able to run `ant MyArrayList` to run `MyArrayList.java`, which contains a few simple tests.
 Or you can run `ant test` to run the JUnit test.

-    When you run the tests, xxx out of 19 should fail.
+When you run the tests, several of them should fail.
 If you examine the source code, you'll find three `TODO` comments indicating which methods you will fill in.

+## `MyLinkedList code`

-*   Before you start filling in the missing methods, let's walk through some of the code.
+Before you start filling in the missing methods, let's walk through some of the code.
 Here are the instance variables and the constructor for `MyLinkedList`:

 ```java
 public class MyLinkedList<E> implements List<E> {